Talking With Children About Racism, Police Brutality and Protests

 Give the basic facts as you understand them.
 For example:

 "A police officer in Minneapolis was arresting a man named George Floyd.
-After Mr. Floyd was in handcuffs, the officer pressed his knee onto Floyd's neck for a long time and it killed him.
+After Mr. Floyd was in handcuffs, the officer pressed his knee onto Floyd's neck for nine minutes and it killed him.
 That is called "deadly force" and it can only be used if the officer or someone else is in danger -- otherwise it is illegal.
-So since Mr. Floyd was already in handcuffs and subdued, the officer was very wrong to do this, and it killed Mr. Floyd.
+So since Mr. Floyd was already in handcuffs and subdued, the officer was very wrong to do this, and it killed Mr. Floyd......

-The other problem is that many police departments are not handling the protests well.
-So some are misusing their power and hurting demonstrators, even when the demonstrators are trying to be peaceful in their protests.
+And many police departments are not handling the protests well.
+Many are frightened of being attacked.
+Some of them are responding with violence, even to protesters who are not being violent.
 There are many accounts from reporters who have seen police officers assault peaceful protesters.

-But you should know that there are many police officers across the country who are showing solidarity with the peaceful protesters by taking a knee (kneeling) in memory of George Floyd.
-And there are many police departments across the country who have successfully decreased incidents like this.
-They do this in two ways -- by training police officers to de-escalate tense situations.
-And by firing the officers who are repeatedly involved in such incidents."
+But you should know that there are many police officers across the country who are showing solidarity with the peaceful protesters by taking a knee (kneeling) in memory of George Floyd."

 I would take the opportunity to talk about safety in a few ways here: